ut-ras/RobotathonESP32/docs/_sections/_guide-game-overview/checkpoints/wall-challenge.md

 * Have at least two wall sensors attached to the robot in some way
 * Autonomously navigate through a maze until the exit is found
+    * Test will consist of a few turns

 Some questions we might ask about this checkpoint are: